 East 9 at Pickwick Plaza

-Today, the building is being positioned again to attract downtown enthusiasts by offering market rate apartments.
-One bedroom apartments, approximately 500 sq. ft. each, make up the majority of the 260 planned units.
-Tenant amenities on ground floor and mezzanine levels include hospitality rooms, street level retail shopping, laundry, recreation/workout facilities, and a pool.
-Wallace Engineering is providing structural engineering services for this repositioning of a historic landmark.
+Today, the building is being positioned again to attract downtown enthusiasts by offering market-rate apartments.
+One bedroom apartments, approximately 500 square foot each, make up the majority of the 260 planned units.
+Tenant amenities on ground floor and mezzanine levels include hospitality rooms, street-level retail shopping, laundry, recreation/workout facilities, and a saltwater pool.
+Wallace Engineering provided structural engineering services for this repositioning of a historic landmark.